Can Cats Eat Apples?

 Although apples are considered safe for cats, several parts of these fruits should be avoided.
 Always make sure to remove all leaves, stems, and seeds before letting your cats eat apples.
 Apple seeds come with poisonous cyanide, which could cause serious health problems to your cat.

-Even if the level of cyanide is very low in the fruit, it is still best not to allow your cats not to eat these parts of an apple.
+Even though the level of cyanide is very low in the fruit, it is still best not to allow your cats not to eat apple seeds.
 Keep in mind that cats have a smaller body size, and it takes far less of a specific poison to harm a cat than to harm a human being.
 If your cat ingests any seeds, leaves, or stems from an apple, you should consult your veterinarian as soon as possible.

 How Often Can My Cat Eat Apples?